Ground tissue: Collenchyma

 Collenchyma tissue is composed of elongated cells with irregularly thickened walls.
-They provide structural support, particularly in growing shoots and leaves.
-Collenchyma tissue makes up things such as the resilient strands in stalks of celery.
+They provide structural support, particularly in growing shoots and leaves (as seen, for example, the resilient strands in stalks of celery).
 Collenchyma cells are usually living, and have only a thick primary cell wall made up of cellulose and pectin.
 Cell wall thickness is strongly affected by mechanical stress upon the plant.
 The walls of collenchyma in shaken plants (to mimic the effects of wind etc.), may be 40–100% thicker than those not shaken.

 There are four main types of collenchyma: